2022–23 Spartan South Midlands Football League

-The 2022–23 Spartan South Midlands Football League season is the 26th in the history of the Spartan South Midlands Football League, a football competition in England.
+The 2022–23 season was the 26th in the history of the Spartan South Midlands Football League, a football competition in England.
 The league operates three divisions, two of which are in covered in this article, the Premier Division, at Step 5 and Division One at Step 6 of the English football league system.

-The league constitution for this season was based on allocations for Steps 5 and 6 that were announced by The Football Association on 12 May 2022, and are subject to appeals.
+The league constitution for this season was based on allocations for Steps 5 and 6 that were announced by The Football Association on 12 May 2022, and were subject to appeals.

+Leighton Town were champions, winning first Spartan South Midlands League title and returned to the Southern League after seven seasons in the Spartan South Midlands League.
+Runners-up Stotfold won inter-step play-off match and joined then achieving second straight promotion.

 Premier Division

-At the end of the previous season, eight teams left the Premier Division: